Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 PLMRS (Private Land Mobile Radio Services)

-(BTECH on amzn)
+(BTECH on Amazon)

 The exact optimization is 155 MHz.
 It has a gain of 2.5 dBi and a whip length of 8 inches.

-Note: Their specifications for this antenna indicate that it will also perform in the UHF band (450 – 470 MHz), which would in theory cover GMRS / FRS.
-But not so fast, hold your horses..
+Note: Their specifications for this antenna indicate that it will also perform in the UHF band (450 – 470 MHz), which would, in theory, cover GMRS / FRS.
+But not so fast.
+Hold your horses.

 - The 701C tuned the best (commercial bands) between 153-155 MHz (essentially a perfect SWR)